Xuedinan/CS5004Lab02/README.md

 	- addHours
 	- toString

-My test case will be based on total pay;
+My test case will be based on total pay; (In Driver Class)

 1. Create test objective for each constructor
 	- Employee: 2 arguments, invalid argument